simonw/datasette/docs/plugin_hooks.rst

 ``request`` - :ref:`internals_request`
     The current HTTP request.

-This hook is similar to :ref:`plugin_hook_table_actions` but populates an actions menu on the database page.
+Populates an actions menu on the database page.

 This example adds a new database action for creating a table, if the user has the ``edit-schema`` permission: